731 words, 4 minutes read time.

 While the cities of Georgia are fun and full of their own activities, escaping to one of the 40+ Georgia state parks has its own type of adventure!
 Full of hiking trails, kayaking, mini-golf, pools, and waterfalls, there is something for everyone at a Georgia state park!
-Check out this guide to High Falls State Park which includes staying in a yurt!
+Check out this guide to High Falls State Park in Jackson, Georgia.
+It even includes staying in a yurt!

 Getting into High Falls State Park